RetroDECK/ES-DE/USERGUIDE-DEV.md

 ```

 ### LaserDisc Games

+Note that on Android the Hypseus Singe emulator is not available.
+However the setup for MAME (using MAME4droid 2024) and DirkSimple still applies.

+If using Android then make sure you've read the _MAME4droid 2024 and MAME4droid_ section of the [Android documentation](ANDROID-DEV#mame4droid-2024-and-mame4droid) and that your ROM directory is configured correctly inside the emulator.

 There are three ways to run LaserDisc games in ES-DE, via MAME, via Hypseus Singe or via the DirkSimple RetroArch core.
 There are also two separate systems available, _daphne_ and _laserdisc_.
 The latter is recommended as the _daphne_ system is mostly existing for legacy reasons and may be removed in a future ES-DE release.
 The configuration for these two systems is identical as they are essentially clones.